How can you highlight your best work as a PR professional so that you impress potential employers or clients?

 Tip #2: Include Some of Your Best Writing Samples

-As a pr professional, you probably have a lot of writing samples but for your PR portfolio, you only want to include the best ones.
+As a pr professional, you probably have a lot of writing samples but for your PR portfolio, you only want to include the best ones with a high content engagement.

 Include a variety of content pieces such as a press release, social media posts, blogs, etc.